lf-/gankra.github.io/blah/swift-abi/index.md

 But Swift didn't do this.
 Swift tries its hardest to generate code comparable to what you would expect from Rust or C++, and how it accomplishes that is what makes its ABI so interesting.

-It's worth noting that the Swift devs disagree with the Rust and C++ codegen orthodoxy in one major way: they care much more about binary sizes.
+It's worth noting that the Swift devs disagree with the Rust and C++ codegen orthodoxy in one major way: they care much more about code sizes (as in the amount of executable code produced).
 More specifically, they care a lot more about making efficient usage of the cpu's instruction cache, because they believe it's better for system-wide power usage.
 Apple championing this concern makes a lot of sense, given their suite of battery-powered devices.

 It's harder for third party developers to care about this, as they will naturally only control some small part of the software running on a device, and typical benchmarking strategies don't really capture "this change made your application run faster but is making some background services less responsive and hurting battery life".
 Hence C++ and Rust inevitably pushing towards "more code, more fast".